rolansen/rolansen.github.io/neutral_landscape_models/grfs_and_randomsets.md

 | 300-by-300 | 29.86 s | 1.44 s | 1.96 s | 13.68 s | 4.11 s |
 | 1000-by-1000 | 323.00 s | 8.55 s | 14.11 s | 86.03 s | 16.06 s |

-While all steps seem to take longer as image size increases, GRF simulation and grain simulation stand out. ...
+While all steps seem to take longer as image size increases, GRF simulation and grain simulation stand out.
+It's known that GRF's can be efficiently approximated with Gaussian Markov random fields (GMRF's), and it's possible that the grain raster could be generated more efficiently by running raster::cellFromXY() and then repeatedly running raster::adjacent().
+I plan on trying both of these approaches going forward.

 -----

 My next post on this topic will go over how we can divide our landscape into something like a patch mosaic with each patch containing values drawn from one of several GRF's.
-Then, I'll address the efficiency issues discussed above and also introduce nonstationarity to our GRF's by using the popular INLA approach for approximating GRF's with Gaussian Markov random fields.
+Then, I'll address the efficiency issues discussed above and also introduce nonstationarity to our GRF's by using the popular INLA approach for approximating GRF's with GMRF's.
 After all this we'll be in a good position to start evaluating our radiometric correction methods.

 -----